UMAprotocol/docs/docs/build-walkthrough/emp-interface.md

 sidebar_label: Interacting with the EMP
 ---

 Once you have deployed your EMP contract, you will be able to interact with it in various ways to mint/burn synths, create liquidations and disputes and manage sponsors' positions.
-Some of the more important EMP methods are described below.
+Some important EMP methods are described below.

 ### `create`